rswathishree/ETG-Assignment-2/README.md

 # ETG-Assignment-2
-Analysis of summer olympics data
+Analysis of Summer Olympics data
+I have answered the questions asked in the assignment by successfully analysing the data of Summer Olympics File.